Kemo-Huang/CS401-Intelligent-Robot/project/Intelligen_Robot_Project.md

 - Low Time Cost
 - Long Detect Distance

-**Motion control and tracking** are also the important part in this work for physical implementation.
+**Motion control and collision avoidance** are also the important part in this work for physical implementation.
 All the recognitions help the robot to decide where to go and the total quality of this work largely depends on how efficiently the robot is moving.
 We derived the criteria:

 - Short Trajectory
 - High Robustness on Different Roads